Omicron thrives in airways, not lungs; new data on asymptomatic cases

 Chan added, "By infecting many more people, a very infectious virus may cause more severe disease and death even though the virus itself may be less pathogenic.
 Therefore, taken together with our recent studies showing that the Omicron variant can partially escape immunity from vaccines and past infection, the overall threat from Omicron variant is likely to be very significant."

-A structural model of how the Omicron variant attaches to cells and antibodies sheds light on its behavior and will help in designing neutralizing antibodies, according to researchers.
+A structural model of how the Omicron variant attaches to cells and antibodies sheds light on its behavior and will help in designing neutralising antibodies, according to researchers.

-Using computer models of the spike protein on Omicron's surface, they analyzed molecular interactions occurring when the spike grabs onto a cell-surface protein called ACE2, the virus's gateway into the cell.
+Using computer models of the spike protein on Omicron's surface, they analysed molecular interactions occurring when the spike grabs onto a cell-surface protein called ACE2, the virus's gateway into the cell.

 Metaphorically, the original virus had a handshake with ACE2, but Omicron's grip "looks more like a couple holding hands with their fingers entwined," said Joseph Lubin of Rutgers University in New Jersey.
 The "molecular anatomy" of the grip may assist in explaining how Omicron's mutations cooperate to help it infect cells, Lubin added.

-The research team also modeled the spike with different classes of antibodies trying to attack it.
-The antibodies attack from different angles, "like a football team's defense might tackle a ball carrier," with one person grabbing from behind, another from the front, Lubin said.
+The research team also modelled the spike with different classes of antibodies trying to attack it.
+The antibodies attack from different angles, "like a football team's defence might tackle a ball carrier," with one person grabbing from behind, another from the front, Lubin said.
 Some antibodies "appear likely to get shaken off" while others are likely to remain effective.
-Booster vaccines raise antibody levels, resulting in "more defenders," which might compensate to some extent for "a weaker grip of an individual antibody," Lubin said.
+Booster vaccines raise antibody levels, resulting in "more defenders", which might compensate to some extent for "a weaker grip of an individual antibody," Lubin said.

 The findings, posted on Monday on the website bioRxiv ahead of peer review, need to be verified, "particularly with real-world samples from people," Lubin said.
 "While our molecular structure predictions are by no means a final word on Omicron, (we hope) they enable a faster and more effective response from the global community."

 The researchers pooled data from 77 earlier studies involving a total of 19,884 individuals with confirmed SARS-CoV-2 infections.
-They found that among infected people in the general community, about 40per cent were asymptomatic, as were 54per cent of infected pregnant women, 53per cent of infected air or cruise travelers, 48per cent of infected nursing home residents or staff and 30per cent of infected healthcare workers or hospitalized patients.
+They found that among infected people in the general community, about 40 per cent were asymptomatic, as were 54 per cent of infected pregnant women, 53 per cent of infected air or cruise travellers, 48 per cent of infected nursing home residents or staff and 30 per cent of infected healthcare workers or hospitalised patients.

 "The high percentage of asymptomatic infections highlights the potential transmission risk of asymptomatic infections in communities," wrote Min Liu and colleagues at Peking University in China.
 Officials should screen for asymptomatic infections, and those who are identified "should be under management similar to that for confirmed infections, including isolating and contact tracing."